lauraboeschoten/D3I_JOSS_paper/paper.md

 ![The left side shows an example of a location visit in the Google Semantic Location History (GSLH) Data Download Package (DDP).
 The right side shows how this DDP was processed into a frequency table presenting the distance and duration per activitiy type per month. \label{fig:gslh}](GSLH_example.jpg)

 The benefit of having a python script running inside the browser is that the researcher has familiar tools to design the extraction process in such a way that the privacy of the participants is preserved as much as possible.
-For this purpose, the researcher can make use of two important features.
+For this purpose, the researcher can make use of two imPortant features.
 First, besides extracting digital traces from the DDP, it is also possible to further process these to better match the research question.
 Figure 2 shows an example where raw Google Semantic Location History (GSLH) data is locally processed in such a way that only the duration and distance of the various activities tracked by GSLH per month are extracted.

 ![The left image shows an example of a WhatsApp chat Data Download Package (DDP).
 The middle image shows how first only the usernames of the members in this chat were locally extracted.
 The participant can select their own username from this list.
 The right side shows how this DDP was processed into a frequency table presenting among other things how often the members react to each other.
 Here, the participant is identified, the others receive anonymous labels.
 Note that the output is presented in Dutch \label{fig:whatsapp}](WhatsApp_example.jpg)